-Soon afterwards we find Winckelmann in the library at Noethenitz.
+Soon afterwards we find Winckelmann in the library at Nähenitz.
 Thence he made many visits to the collection of antiquities at Dresden.
 He became acquainted with many artists, above all with Oeser, Goethe's future friend and master, who, uniting a high culture with the practical knowledge of art, was fitted to minister to Winckelmann's culture.
-And now there opened for him a new way of communion with the Greek life.
-Hitherto he had handled the words only of Greek poetry, stirred indeed and roused by them, yet divining beyond the words an unexpressed pulsation of sensuous life.
-Suddenly he is in contact with that life, still fervent in the relics of plastic art.
+And now a new channel of communion with the Greek life was opened for him.
+Hitherto he had handled the words only of Greek poetry, stirred indeed and roused by them, yet divining beyond the words some unexpressed pulsation of sensuous life.
+Suddenly [184] he is in contact with that life, still fervent in the relics of plastic art.
 Filled as our culture is with the classical spirit, we can hardly imagine how deeply the human mind was moved, when, at the Renaissance, in the midst of a frozen world, the buried fire of ancient art rose up from under the soil.
 Winckelmann here reproduces for us the earlier sentiment of the Renaissance.
 On a sudden the imagination feels itself free.
 How facile and direct, it seems to say, is this life of the senses and the understanding, when once we have apprehended it!
-Here, surely, is the more liberal life we have been seeking so long, so near to us all the while.
-How mistaken and roundabout have been our efforts to reach it by mystic passion, and monastic reverie; how they have deflowered the flesh; how little they have emancipated us!
+Here, surely, is that more liberal mode of life we have been seeking so long, so near to us all the while.
+How mistaken and roundabout have been our efforts to reach it by mystic passion, and monastic reverie; how they have deflowered the flesh; how little have they really emancipated us!
 Hermione melts from her stony posture, and the lost proportions of life right themselves.
-Here, then, we see in vivid realisation the native tendency of Winckelmann to escape from abstract theory to intuition, to the exercise of sight and touch.
-Lessing, in the Laocoon, has theorised finely on the relation of poetry to sculpture; and philosophy can give us theoretical reasons why not poetry but sculpture should be the most sincere and exact expression of the Greek ideal.
+Here, then, in vivid realisation we see the native tendency of Winckelmann to escape from abstract theory to intuition, to the exercise of sight and touch.
+Lessing, in the Laocoon, has theorised finely on the relation of poetry to sculpture; and philosophy may give us theoretical reasons why not poetry but sculpture should be the most sincere and exact expression of the Greek ideal.
 By a happy, unperplexed dexterity, Winckelmann solves the question in the concrete.
-It is what Goethe calls his Gewahrwerden der griechischen Kunst, his FINDING of Greek art.
+It is what Goethe calls his Gewahrwerden der griechischen Kunst, his finding of Greek art.